 - How you will evaluate the success of your project in terms of animal welfare improvements and/or increased marketing ability?

 - If you are applying for partial funding, please describe how you will pay for the remaining project expenses (e.g. other grants, out of pocket)

 Section 5: Detailed Project Budget

 Please provide us with a budget for your proposed project, including both the amount and the type of expenses.
-We do not require detailed financial information on your farm’s annual income and expenses other than total figures, along with your 2012 Schedule F form.
+We do not require detailed financial information on your farm’s annual income and expenses other than total figures, along with your 2012 or 2013 Schedule F form.
 If certain expense categories do not apply to your project, you may leave them blank.
 Alternatively, please add any categories in which you expect to incur expenses, using additional lines as necessary.
-Please indicate the total cost for your project and if this amount differs from the amount requested from FACT (up to $1,500).
+Please indicate the total cost for your project and if this amount differs from the amount requested from FACT (up to $2,500).
 Applications will be considered for projects requesting both partial and full funding.

 Section 6: Additional Required Documents